Side effects of chemotherapy for rectal cancer

 Back to top

-It’s not advisable to become pregnant or father a child while taking any of the chemotherapy drugs to treat rectal cancer, as the drugs may harm the developing baby.
-It’s important to use effective contraception (usually a ‘barrier method’, such as condoms) during your treatment and for at least a few months afterwards.
+It’s not advisable to become pregnant or father a child while having chemotherapy, as it may harm the developing baby.
+It’s important to use effective contraception during your treatment and for at least a few months afterwards.
 You can discuss this with your doctor or nurse.

 It’s not known whether chemotherapy drugs can be present in semen or vaginal fluids.
-To protect your partner, it’s safest to either avoid sex or use a barrier form of contraception for about 48 hours after chemotherapy treatment.
+To protect your partner, it’s safest to use a condom if you have sex within 48 hours after chemotherapy.